-Now back in Santa Fe, Marlene is still enjoying "en plein air" painting but also experimenting with pushing past the boundaries of subject matter.
-She continues to deepen her "emotional connection" with the paint itself, not relying on the subject matter at hand and create a "feeling" which the viewer will interpret and relate to on their own personal level.
+Back in Santa Fe, Marlene enjoyed "en plein air" painting but also experimented with pushing past the boundaries of subject matter.
+She continued to deepen her "emotional connection" with the paint itself, not relying on the subject matter at hand and created a "feeling" which the viewer can interpret and relate to on their own personal level.

 Juried Shows and Exhibitions